Stairs and Stringer Calculator

 • Even when “legal,” steep stairs feel unsafe (especially with kids, boots, or carrying items).

-• If you have space, favor more run instead of pushing rise.
+• If you have space, favour more run instead of pushing rise.

 If it feels like a ladder in framing, it’ll feel worse in socks at 2am.